 NEVER GIVE UP.
 EVER.
 Read as much as you breathe, and write every single day.
 If your first project doesn’t work out, keep writing.
 Every book you write will be a learning experience and a stepping stone.
 I wrote five books before I signed with my agent.
-Persistence and hard work are the keys to making it in publishing.
+Persistence, dashed with a bit of luck, and hard work are the keys to making it in publishing.

 What’s your twitter handle?

 It’s @KerriManiscalco and if you follow me, I’ll totally hug you through my laptop screen for AT LEAST ten minutes.
 Maybe more.

 Will you be my friend on GoodReads?

 Heck yes!
 Here’s where you can find me on GoodReads: Clicky click here.